-This guide includes the most important instructions related to user accounts.
+This page includes the most important instructions related to user accounts.
 You can find more help from this instructions site by using, for example, the search.
 If you cannot solve the problem with the instructions, don’t hesitate to contact the IT Helpdesk.

 In their work or studies, University staff and students require a username and related password to access the University of Helsinki IT systems.
 The primary account is the “AD account”, with which you log in to the University computers and the most common network services, such as email and Flamma.